imonlinux/linux-voice-assistant/docs/install_pulseaudio.md

 ## 11. Reboot your Pi: (see step 4)

-## 12. (OPTIONAL) If plugging speakers into the headphone jack, set the correct PulseAudio Sync Port:
+## 12. (OPTIONAL) If plugging speakers into the headphone jack of the ReSpeaker, set the correct PulseAudio Sink Port:

 Run `pactl list sinks` and scroll to the bottom and notice your Active Port is probably "analog-output-speaker".
 Run the command below to output audio through the 3.5mm headphone jack.